-The adversarial element of an inspection program can be counter productive to initiating and promoting good practices within the regulated industry.
-Inspections are a "Snap Shot" of the establishment the timing of which does not always coincide with critical procedures that should be observed Inspections are finite.
+The adversarial element of an inspection program can be counter-productive to initiating and promoting good practices within the regulated industry.
+Inspections are a "Snap Shot" of the establishment the timing of which does not always coincide with critical procedures that should be observed.
+Inspections are also finite.
 The length of time devoted to an inspection is not sufficient to fully observe and document a practice.
-Therefore internalized practices are desirable a sort of self promotion within the industry of acceptable practices.
+Therefore internalized practices are desirable to promote self promotion within the industry of acceptable practices.

-This is counteracted by having the program interact with consumers and industry by supporting or actively participating in meetings such as task force, workshops or advisory committees.
+Interaction with consumers and industry are critical and will be accomplished by supporting or actively participating in meetings such as task force, workshops or advisory committees.
 Topics at such outreach efforts may include food defense, investigation strategies and regulatory requirements.
 Representative from industry, consumers, academia as well as our State and local partners are to be invited.